oroinc/documentation/user/back-office/system/configuration/commerce/customer/global-customer-users.rst

 Configure User Impersonation
 ----------------------------

-.. hint:: This feature is available in the Enterprise edition since OroCommerce v4.1.0.
-To check which application version you are running, see the :ref:`system information <system-information>`.

 .. csv-table::
   :widths: 10, 30

-  "**Login as Customer User**","This option enables back-office users with the **Impersonate User** :ref:`role capability <admin-capabilities>` assigned to them to temporarily sign into the OroCommerce storefront as a specific customer user.
+  "**Login as Customer User**","This option enables back-office users with the **Impersonate User** :ref:`role capability <admin-capabilities>` assigned to them to temporarily sign into the OroCommerce storefront as a specific customer user (available for Enterprise edition applications).
 This option is disabled by default.
 User impersonation is also available at :ref:`organization level <organization-user-impersonation>`.

                                     .. image:: /user/img/system/config_commerce/customer/user_impersonation.png
                                        :alt: User impersonation config option"